Commonly Asked Compiler Design Interview Questions & Answers

 Loop unrolling is a compiler optimization technique that replicates loop bodies multiple times to reduce loop overhead and improve instruction-level parallelism.
 By expanding loop iterations into multiple copies of the loop body, loop unrolling increases the ratio of computation to loop control overhead improves instruction pipelining, and enhances performance, especially on architectures with deep pipelines or instruction-level parallelism.

-63. What is loop blocking (tiling) in compiler optimization, and how does it contribute to improving cache locality?
+63. How does loop blocking (tiling) contribute to improving cache locality?

 Ans: